 There have been over 20,000 different species of trilobite discovered, ranging across 10 orders.
 They exhibit numerous anatomical adaptations that helped them survive in almost every niche of the marine environment.

 Trilobites had remarkable compound eyes made up of thousands of hexagonal calcite cells.
-These cells acted as individual lenses and were very durable with some even able to polarize light.
-It is presumed that many trilobites had excellent vision.
+These cells acted as individual lenses and were very durable with some able to polarize light.
+It is thoughtthat many trilobites had excellent vision.
 There are indications that a few trilobite species even developed stereoscopic vision.
 As this is seen as a requirement for effective predation it has added to the speculation that some trilobites evolved into agile hunters that swam in search of prey.

-Trilobites were one of the most successful class of animal in the history of the planet existing for over 300 million years - spanning almost the entire Paleozoic Era.
+Trilobites were one of the most successful class of animal in the history of the planet -existing for over 300 million years - spanning almost the entire Paleozoic Era.

 Paleozoo button by Paleozoo